klaasnotfound/LocationAssistant/README.md

 #### Application-wide Usage

 If you want to receive location updates in several Activities, you can instantiate the __LocationAssistant__ in a central application class.
 Be sure to start and stop it when the application becomes awake / goes to sleep.
 Then, you can register/unregister each Activity and its listener with `register()` and `unregister()`.
 Note that only the most recently registered Activity will receive updates.
-When no Activity is registered, you will see silent errors in the log.
+When no Activity is registered, you will see silent warnings in the log.

 #### Errors and Logging